Motor racing-Ferrari say Hamilton had 'social' meetings with Elkann

 "It was a social event, which has sort of been blown somewhat out of proportion, but it was a social event.
 They have some common friends."

-"What happens behind closed doors is always private with whoever it is you end up sitting with," Hamilton told reporters after this month's season-ending Abu Dhabi race.
+"What happens behind closed doors is always private with whoever it is you end up sitting with," Hamilton told reporters after this month's season-ending Abu Dhabi race when asked about the meetings.

-Asked whether Ferrari might let Hamilton have the same freedoms he enjoys at Mercedes, with the Briton pursuing interests in fashion and music and outspoken on the environment and racial issues, Camilleri drew a line under the questioning.
+Asked whether Ferrari might let Hamilton have the same freedoms he enjoys, were he to switch teams, Camilleri drew a line under the questioning.

 "Honestly, I don't want to go there.
 You are trying to push a bit too hard on the Lewis story," he said.